SunPj/sharest/Readme.md

 #### Each of GET, FETCH, CREATE, DELETE and UPDATE methods can be configured

-This sample below shows how to configure FETCH method.
+This sample below shows how to configure a FETCH method.
 Using this configuration FETCH API endpoin will only return items with `id` and `name` fields
 ```scala
 SupportedCollections(